jayveeong/SEscript/README.md

 ![](https://i.imgur.com/T8qIqQ4.png)

-Now, for tap device name you can put any name that you want.
-But in my case i name it as "soft".
+Now, for new tap device name you can put any name you want.
+But in my case i named it as "soft".
+Click create then exit.

 # Installation & Configuration of DNSmasq for a DHCP.